What Smells Do Cats Hate?

 Frequently Asked Questions

-What scents do cats hate to keep them from scratching?
+What smells do cats hate to pee on?

 View Sources